- In spite of research, suicide remains notoriously difficult to predict.

-- People concerned for their well-being or that of others may seek help from the National Suicide Prevention Lifeline 1-800-273-TALK (8255) or 911.
+- People concerned for their well-being or that of others may seek help from the 988 Suicide and Crisis Lifeline or 911 for immediat emergencies.

 SAMHSA (the Substance Abuse and Mental Health Services Administration) reports statistics about suicide in the United States, including the recent Centers for Disease Control and Prevention survey on 2017 data finding the following:

 - Nearly 47,173 suicide deaths occurred (approximately one death every 12 minutes).

 - 9.8 million adults seriously thought about suicide.

 - 2.8 million made a plan, and 1.3 million attempted suicide.

 - Is the 10th leading cause of death for adults.

 - Is the 2nd leading cause of death for youths.

 - Increased from 29,199 deaths in 1996 to 47,173 deaths in 2017.

 Suicide prediction and prevention are increasingly important.
 There is growing awareness that we are facing a national and global mental health crisis, spurred on by the pandemic, climate change, and other factors.
 Cultural shifts including greater openness from celebrities and athletes lead to reduced stigma; celebrity suicides and a host of other emerging factors have raised awareness of the need for resources.